TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 In Python, file names, command line arguments, and environment variables are represented using the string type.
-On some systems, decoding these strings to and from bytes is necessary before passing them to the operating system.
+On some systems, decoding these strings to and kutoka bytes is necessary before passing them to the operating system.
 Python uses the file system encoding to perform this conversion (see :func:`sys.getfilesystemencoding`).